smillane/stockinfoapp/README.md

 Built using React, Express, Postgres

-Data provided by IEX Cloud, https://iexcloud.io
+Some data provided by IEX Cloud, https://iexcloud.io

-Data provided by Twitter/Reddit API's
+Data provided by Twitter/Reddit/SEC API's

 # Features to be implemented